Healthy Homes Assessment Lower Hutt

 Heating Lower Hutt

-Lower Hutt rental properties require a reliable source of heat that is able to heat the principal or the biggest living space to at least 18degC, even during the coldest days of the year.
-This is the recommended minimum indoor temperature suggested by the World Health Organisation for people’s physical health as well as their mental health.
+Lower Hutt rental properties must have a fixed source of heat that can warm the living room to at least 18degC, even during the coldest days of the year.
+This is the minimum indoor temperature suggested by the World Health Organisation for people’s physical health and mental well-being.

-Find the complete specifications on the Healthy Homes heating needs.
+Find the complete specifications regarding details on Healthy Homes heating needs.

 Ventilation Lower Hutt

-Learn more about this Healthy Homes ventilation quality.
+Learn more about the Healthy Homes ventilation standard.

 building ventilation inspections